YAML Builder

 2. From the Actions menu, click YAML Builder.

-5. Select the Data Source (for example, “In-Form - Legacy”).
+5. Select the Data Source (In-Form, Legacy, or Rave).

 6. Enter the Casebook Version.